 I present Weglot in detail and explain how to implement it on your sites to make them multilingual and offer a first version translated automatically.

 Before we begin this article, a clarification is in order.
-I'm the developer in charge of the WordPress part at Weglot.
-It is therefore with great pleasure that I am going to talk to you about this tool on which I work on a daily basis.
-You can also meet me on the Weglot booths at various WordPress and web events.
+I am the developer in charge of the WordPress part at Weglot.
+So it's with great pleasure that I'm going to talk to you about this tool I'm working on every day.
+You can also meet me on the Weglot booths at the different WordPress and web events.

 Weglot is a freemium service.
 It offers a free plan up to 2000 translated words.
 For the first 10 days, you have a trial version offering you more words and languages.